sbreatnach/distrod/README.md

 # Target Configuration

-Ubuntu Server 18.04 LTS is the known tested distro, though others may be work without any changes.
+**Ubuntu Server 20.04 LTS** is the targeted base distro.
 Before running the playbook, ensure you can SSH to the target machine beforehand.
 For example:

     ssh 192.168.2.4

-The bare minimum your target machine must have is Python:
+The bare minimum your target machine must have is Python3:

-    sudo apt install python
+    sudo apt install python3

 # Playbook Configuration